Person in a white shirt browses racks of clothing in a store. Photo by Farah from Burst.

 Working with similar brands, influencers, or affiliates can help to increase lead generation in an audience that you were unable to reach before.
 Choosing the right companies to partner with can be hard though as you want to make sure the affiliation doesn't have a negative affect on your brand.

-Partnerships can work in many different ways but normally you and your partner will work together on a project and equally promote it to your own audience, mentioning each other were necessary.
+Partnerships can work in many different ways but normally you and your partner will work together on a project and equally promote it to your own audience.
+For example, an ecommerce brand can collaborate with a popular content creator or a complementary non-competitive company to promote a joint offer, instantly exposing their products to a new, relevant audience and generating fresh leads.

 Alright, so now we know why lead generation for ecommerce is unique.
 We also have some concrete steps we can take to optimize our own lead generation efforts.
 Before you take off to start generating a bunch of new leads, however, here are a few key takeaways:

-• Ecommerce lead generation is different from lead generation in other industries – and that’s a good thing for us!
-Collecting a lead’s email puts you a couple clicks away from a sale.
+• Ecommerce lead generation is different from lead generation in other industries—and that's a good thing.
+Collecting a lead's email puts you a couple clicks away from a sale.
 Gaining a social media follower does the same thing.
 Ecommerce moves at warp speed.

 • You can adapt your lead generation tactics to take advantage of ecommerce's short sales cycles.
 Instead of asking for a visitor's email, name, company, industry, country, and so on, just get that email.
 You can also offer deals at different stages, such as when a visitor gets to your site or when they abandon their basket.